Woodridge

 Woodridge faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-As of the latest data, Woodridge's 4 schools have a combined enrollment of 1,332 students.
-The area has varied educational conditions, with balanced provision including 3 primary and 1 secondary school serving distinct age groups.
-Local school capacity is limited at 9.6 places per 100 residents, compared to the regional average of 20.7, leading many families to travel nearby for schooling.
+Woodridge's four schools have a combined enrollment of 1,332 students.
+There are three primary schools and one secondary school serving distinct age groups.
+School capacity is limited at 9.6 places per 100 residents compared to the regional average of 20.7, leading many families to travel for schooling.

 Frequently Asked Questions - Education